Locomotives of the London and North Eastern Railway: John G. Robinson (1900–22)

 There were also 3 steam rail cars built in 1904–1905.
 These were withdrawn in 1914.

+Alongside this, there was a singular petrol-electric railcar constructed by British Westinghouse and the United Electric Car Company of Preston in 1912, unnumbered.
+It would survive into grouping, being numbered "51907" under LNER.
+It was withdrawn in 1935.

 Lancashire, Derbyshire and East Coast Railway

 The Lancashire, Derbyshire and East Coast Railway was absorbed by the Great Central Railway on 1 January 1907.
 All LD&ECR locomotives were built by Kitson & Co.